racket/release-catalog/scripts/README.md

 - racket scripts/add-tags.rkt -i release-catalog --from-branch release --tag v$VERSION
 - racket scripts/redirect.rkt -fi release-catalog --from-branch release --branch v$VERSION
 - racket scripts/delete-branches.rkt -i release-catalog --from-branch v$VERSION --branch release

+## Updates to Precompiled libraries

+Some packages are not distributed as source, but instead as precompiled binaries.

+The scripts in this library do not update these catalog references.
+If it's necessary, for instance to include a new version of a library in a release, you must edit the release-catalog by hand.